Community Services Officer

 National Prescription Drug Take Back Initiative

-Spring 2014 - The Clayton Police Department, in cooperation with the U.S. Drug Enforcement Administration, will be conducting a National Prescription Drug Take Back Event.
-The site will be the parking lot of the Center of Clayton, 50 Gay Ave.
+On Saturday, April 26, from 10:00 a.m. to 2:00 p.m., the Clayton Police Department, in cooperation with the U.S. Drug Enforcement Administration, will be conducting a National Prescription Drug Take Back Event.
+The site will be the parking lot of the Center of Clayton, 50 Gay Avenue.

 During this event, Police Officers and DEA Agents will be accepting expired, unwanted or unused pharmaceutical controlled substances and other medications for disposal.
 The focus of this event is to remove potentially